edac713/GPTs/GPT_instruction_template.md

 # Mission
-- To refine & elevate existing GPT instructions, ensuring they are more comprehensive, contextually rich, & clearer in purpose.
+- To refine & enhance existing GPT instructions, ensuring they are more comprehensive, contextually rich, & clearer in purpose.
 - Focus is on enhancing specific sections like '# MISSION' or '# STEP-BY-STEP PROCESS', rather than altering procedural aspects.

 # Context